XSovereignAgent/sovereign/README.md

 ![Sovereign AI Terminal Hero](https://github.com/XSovereignAgent/sovereign/raw/main/public/hero.png)

-## 🚀 Vision
+##  Vision
 In the era of agentic commerce, your AI shouldn't just talk—it should act.
 X-Sovereign provides the interface for autonomous agents to manage a shared treasury, hire specialized help from the X-Agent market, and execute complex DEX swaps via the OKX aggregator.

-## ✨ Key Features
+##  Key Features

-- **🤖 Agent Lifecycle Management**: Mint, Hire, and Burn agents directly from the terminal.
+- **Agent Lifecycle Management**: Mint, Hire, and Burn agents directly from the terminal.
-- **📈 Autonomous Trading**: Execute swaps via OKX DEX with real-time gas optimization and autonomous fulfillment.
+- **Autonomous Trading**: Execute swaps via OKX DEX with real-time gas optimization and autonomous fulfillment.
-- **🛡️ Security Multi-Scanner**: Integrated security agents scan your portfolio and trending tokens for honeypots and rug-risk.
+- **Security Multi-Scanner**: Integrated security agents scan your portfolio and trending tokens for honeypots and rug-risk.
-- **💎 X-Agent Market Integration**: Specialized roles (Action, Security, Signal) can be hired on-chain using the X402 protocol.
+- **X-Agent Market Integration**: Specialized roles (Action, Security, Signal) can be hired on-chain using the X402 protocol.
-- **🔄 Smart Agent Reuse**: Automated hire-history tracking to prevent redundant payments for agents you already own.
+- **Smart Agent Reuse**: Automated hire-history tracking to prevent redundant payments for agents you already own.
-- **📟 Cyber-Terminal UI**: A premium, motion-heavy glassmorphism aesthetic built for professional AI operators.
+- **Cyber-Terminal UI**: A premium, motion-heavy glassmorphism aesthetic built for professional AI operators.

-## 🛠️ Tech Stack
+## Tech Stack

 - **Framework**: Next.js 14 (App Router)
 - **Blockchain**: Ethers.js v6, X Layer Mainnet